-Note 1.
-This pattern will be flown in large tropical storms, as well as hurricanes.
-Doppler radars should be operated in single-PRF mode at a PRF of 2400-3200.
+- This pattern will be flown in large tropical storms, as well as hurricanes.
+Doppler radars should be operated in single-PRF mode, at a PRF of 2400-3200.
 The default will be 2400 PRF.
 Radar scientist should verify this mode of operation with AOC engineers.
 If there is no assigned radar scientist, LPS should verify.
 This is crucial for the testing and implementation of real-time quality control.
-Note 2.
 Unless specifically requested by the LPS, both tail Doppler radars should be operated in F/AST with a fore/aft angle of 20 degrees relative to fuselage.
-Note 3.
-IP can be at any desired heading relative to storm center Note 4.
-To maximize dropwindsonde coverage aircraft should operate at highest altitudes that still minimize icing Note 5.
-Shaded areas show airborne-Doppler radar coverage with a maximum flight radius of 100 nm Note 6.
-Maximum radius may be decreased or increased within operational constraints Note 7.
-Dropwindsondes shown are not a required part of this flight plan and are optional.
+IP can be at any desired heading relative to storm center To maximize dropwindsonde coverage aircraft should operate at highest altitudes that still minimize icing.
+Note 1.

+- Note 2.

+- Note 3.

+- Note 4.

+- minimize icing Shaded areas show airborne-Doppler radar coverage with a maximum flight radius of 100 Note 5. nm

+- Maximum radius may be decreased or increased within operational constraints Dropwindsondes shown are not a required part of this flight plan and are optional.
+Note 6.

+- Note 7.

 Note 8.
 Flight pattern should be centered around either the 18, 00, 06, or 12 UTC operational model analysis times.
 Note 9.
 Maximum radius may be changed to meet operational needs while conforming to flight-length constraints.